marymonty/optimized_cpp/README.md

 # optimized_cpp
-Code from an Optimized C++ class that focused not only on code correctness, but on code optimization and speed as well.
+Mary Montgomery's (@marymonty on github) Code from an Optimized C++ class that focused not only on code correctness, but on code optimization and speed as well.

 Basics directory: contains smaller snippets of code for C++ "basics", showing my knowledge of topics including inheritance, templates, overloading, and pointers.